PlasmaPy/plasmapy.github.io/pages/meetings/office_hours.md

 most Thursdays from 3–3:45 pm ET (12–12:45 pm PT)**.
 We will meet on [Zoom].
 The schedule is published on our [calendar].

-**Note: We will not hold office hours on November 21 & 28 due to forthcoming proposal deadlines, or in December 2024 and January 2025 due to an extended holiday.**
+**Note: We will not hold office hours on November 21 or 28 or in December 2024 due to proposal deadlines and an extended holiday.
+Our next office hours will be on January 7.**

 We will not hold office hours on [federal holidays] in the US, the last two Thursdays of December, the first Thursday in January, or